 Post-Secondary (community college, college, university, vocational/technical).

-Book reviews will also be considered as well as articles for the Special Columns, "A Day in the Life of a Counselor" and "First Jobs".
+Special Columns, "A Day in the Life of a Counselor" and "First Jobs".

 Authors are suggested to write in a friendly/informative/practical style rather than technical or academic.
-It may be helpful to readers if articles include lists, bullets, tips, etc. Use active voice, rather than passive and gender inclusive language ("he or she" rather than just "she").
+It may be helpful to readers if articles include lists, bullets, tips, etc. Use active voice, rather than passive, and use gender inclusive language ("he or she" rather than just "she").
 Avoid jargon, and spell out abbreviations on the first use.
 Use references when appropriate rather than footnotes.
 It is suggested that book reviews focus on quality of the contents, identify key points, and illustrate strengths and weaknesses for a balanced review.